RenderModes:

 Scene Overview

 The following images all render the same scene.
-It contains a glass icosphere, a SDFHyperBoundingBox (edges of a cube = a cube in 4D), the DamagedHelmet sample mesh, and a Mixamo sample mesh with "Talking on Phone" animation.
+It contains a glass icosphere, a SDFHyperBoundingBox (edges of a cube in 4D), the DamagedHelmet sample mesh, and a Mixamo sample mesh with "Talking on Phone" animation.
+Transparency is rendered using the "GlassPass", which is based on a custom order-independent-transparency algorithm.

 Scene Overview